One of the main reasons many people travel to Switzerland is because of the incredible views.

 Zermatt – Home Of The Matterhorn

 For us, it is an outdoor playground that you could spend weeks in and still not get bored.
-And it most definitely belongs on this list of most beautiful places in Switzerland!
+And it most definitely belongs on this list of most beautiful places and best views in Switzerland!

 7. The Five Lakes Walk